Bk-Nara/OfficeDocs-M365FreelanceToolkit-pr/FreelanceToolkit/teamwidecollaborationtools.md

 ![an application window](media\M365_Freelance_collaboration_guestaccess.png)

-With Teams and Planner, enterprises can manage their freelance communication and collaboration needs, specifically:
+With Teams and Planner, enterprises can manage their freelance collaboration needs, specifically:
 - **Communication.** Public and private channels for members to engage in discussion.
-- **Task management.** One place to track progress and align each team member's workflow through project management tools like Microsoft Planner.
+- **Task management.** One place to track project progress and align each team member's assignments.
-- **Collaboration.** One place to store shared files and retrieve them through intelligent search.
+- **File storage.** One place to store shared files and retrieve them through intelligent search.

-Learn more about Microsoft Teams free and guest access
+Learn more about guest access and Microsoft Teams free
 ------------------------------------------------------

 With [Microsoft Teams free](https://products.office.com/microsoft-teams/free), freelancers can join and exit your team as needed, with no cost or commitment.
 Employees can provide freelancers with [external guest access](https://support.office.com/article/fccb4fa6-f864-4508-bdde-256e7384a14f) to their teams, giving everyone a single place to collaborate on tasks.